-Lloyds Banking Group (hereafter referred to as "Lloyds" or "the Group") is a leading UK-based financial services group that has been operating for more than 250 years, providing a wide range of banking and financial services.
-Lloyds' purpose is "Helping Britain Prosper" and core to this, is the Group's role in building a more sustainable and inclusive future for people and business, by shaping finance as a force for good.
+Lloyds Banking Group (hereafter referred to as 'Lloyds' or 'the Group') is a leading UK-based financial services group that has been operating for more than 250 years, providing a wide range of banking and financial services.
+Lloyds' purpose is 'Helping Britain Prosper', and core to this is the Group's role in building a more sustainable and inclusive future for people and business, by shaping finance as a force for good.

 To deliver on its purpose, Lloyds has identified key focus areas of activity that are material to the Group's growth.
-The focus areas were developed to help meet the targets set by the United Nations (UN) Sustainable Development Goals (SDG), and include improving access to quality housing, regional development and greening the built environment, while considering factors of inclusion, diversity, and financial resilience.
+The focus areas were developed to help meet the targets set by the United Nations (UN) Sustainable Development Goals (SDG), and include improving access to quality housing, regional development and greening the built environment while considering factors of inclusion, diversity, and financial resilience.

-The Group is committed to having a positive social and environmental impact and its efforts can be widely observed.
-For instance, in 2022, over £2.1 billion of funding was provided for electric and plug-in hybrid vehicles, and the Group delivered £3.5 billion for green mortgages to help drive growth1.
-Lloyds has also provided £7.9 billion to corporate and institutional customers to support their transition to a low carbon economy, and £11.7 billion through Scottish Widows to fund climate-awareness strategies2.
-Wider efforts can also be observed in the social housing sector, seeing the Group having provided £2.1 billion to drive impact, and it has also provided £14.3 billion to first-time home buyers3.
 Lloyds has also outlined several ambitions to deliver further positive sustainable and inclusive change through cross-Group efforts.
-For example, the decarbonisation of its business is in line with limiting global warming to a 1.5°C scenario above preindustrial levels, which will be achieved by halving the carbon footprint of its investments by 2030 on the path to net zero by 20504.
+For example, the decarbonisation of its business is in line with limiting global warming to a 1.5°C scenario above pre-industrial levels, which will be achieved by reducing the carbon emissions it finances by more than 50% by 2030 on the path to net zero by 2050 or sooner1.
 To support this, Lloyds has set sustainable finance targets in the form of 'lending' and 'investment' targets in several areas.

-To track and disclose progress against the sustainable finance lending targets, Lloyds has developed a "Sustainable Financing Framework - February 2024" (the "Framework").
+To track and disclose progress against the sustainable finance lending targets, Lloyds has updated its 2023 Sustainable Financing Framework this year (the 'Framework').
 This will serve as a methodology for classifying which financial products and services offered by the Group may be described as sustainable.

-The Framework will also act as a way to promote new environmental and social financing opportunities.
-According to Lloyds, providing a structured and consistent Framework is important as it enhances risk management and reporting, which can encourage innovation in financing and the development of new financial products and services that align with Lloyds' sustainability objectives and ambitions.
+The Framework aims to promote new environmental and social financing opportunities.
+According to Lloyds, providing a structured and consistent Framework is important as it enhances risk management and reporting, which can encourage innovation in financing and the development of new financial products and services, that align with Lloyds' sustainability objectives and ambitions.

-The eligible types of financing to which the Framework applies, includes lending arranged by the Group which falls under one of the following:
+The eligible types of financing to which the Framework applies includes lending arranged by the Group, which falls under one of the following:

-- Use of Proceeds products finance and/or refinance used exclusively for Eligible Green Activities and/or Eligible Social Activities as defined under the Framework; - Sustainable Business Financing finance used for general corporate purposes to a business which has 90% or more of its revenue generated from Eligible Green Activities, Eligible Social Activities, or a mixture of Eligible Green Activities and Eligible Social Activities; and

-• Sustainability-Linked products - finance used for general corporate purposes where the economic characteristics of the financing activity can vary depending on whether the borrower achieves ambitious, material, and quantifiable predetermined sustainability performance objectives.
+- Use of Proceeds products finance and/or refinance used exclusively for Eligible Green Activities and/or Eligible Social Activities as defined under the Framework - Sustainable Business Financing finance used for general corporate purposes to a business which has 90 per cent or more of its revenue generated from Eligible Green Activities, Eligible Social Activities, or a mixture of Eligible Green Activities and Eligible Social Activities - Sustainability-Linked products finance used for general corporate purposes where the economic characteristics of the financing activity can vary depending on whether the borrower achieves ambitious, material, and quantifiable predetermined sustainability performance objectives

-The Framework covers Lloyds Banking Group's Retail Lending, Business and Commercial Banking, and Corporate & Institutional Banking eligible products.
-It also sits alongside the Group's Sustainability Bond Framework5, and the Lloyds Banking Group Housebuilding Sustainability Finance Framework6.
+The Framework covers Lloyds Banking Group's Consumer Lending, Business and Commercial Banking, and Corporate & Institutional Banking eligible products.
+It also sits alongside the Group's Sustainability Bond Framework2.

-DNV Business Assurance Services UK Limited ("DNV") has been commissioned by Lloyds to provide an eligibility assessment of the Framework.
+DNV Business Assurance Services UK Limited ('DNV') has been commissioned by Lloyds to provide an eligibility assessment of the Framework.
 Our objective has been to provide an assessment of whether the Framework meets the criteria established within the Loan Market Association (LMA) Green Loan Principles 2023 (GLP), Social Loan Principles 2023 (SLP) and Sustainability-Linked Loan Principles 2023 (SLLP).